Completing Section 2, Employer Review and Attestation

 This date is the actual date you complete Section 2 by examining the documentation your employee presents and signing the certification.

 If your employee is a minor (under age 18), has a disability (special placement), or presents documents with which you are not familiar, please see Special Categories on how to complete Form I-9.
-If you still need help, please contact please contact Form I-9 Contact Center
+If you still need help, please contact the Form I-9 Contact Center